So what age group should Sailor Moon be aimed at?

 Two commercials aired for the new toy line, but they were aimed at the old 2-11 year old crowd.
 One ad featured five little girls playing with the 11.5 inch dolls while another spot aired with a tiny tot sleeping with a Sailor Moon plush.

-By the middle of 2001, SuperS was wrapping up and things appeared to be great for Sailormoon in America.
-The manga was just ending, and was well received even by non-Moonies everywhere.
-But then came the mother load…
+By the middle of 2001, SuperS was wrapping up on Toonami and things appeared to be great for Sailor Moon in America.
+The Tokyopop/Mixx manga was just ending, and was well received even by non-Moonies everywhere (despite skipping Codename Sailor V and not getting a pre-reprint Parallel Sailor Moon).

 While Gundam Wing and Outlaw Star would enjoy runs both on Toonami and on “The Midnight Run”

 Another reason was longevity.
-While Gundam Wing and Outlaw Star had only been on the network for a short amount of time, Sailormoon and Dragonball Z had been on Cartoon Network since 1997.
+While Gundam Wing and Outlaw Star had only been on the network for a short amount of time, Sailor Moon and Dragonball Z had been on Cartoon Network since 1997.
 Execs worried that if you were to suddenly repackage either show for an adult block, that you would lose the pre-teens and kids watching, and that the adults and teens the new block was aimed at, would mistake said adult block for yet another kiddy fair.
+They seemed to forget that the tweens originally watching were now GROWING UP, so putting an uncensored version of their favorite shows on at an adult's hour would have made them this thing called MONEY, especially since the VHS tapes and DVDs WERE selling, but then this was a post AOL-Time Warner merger Cartoon Network, run by a uniquely STUPID group of assholes, (for reference, please look for episode 4 of Who Killed WCW from Vice) so maybe we're expecting too many brains out of the terminally dumb here.

 And oh the death toll is staggering.
 In a nutshell, Seiya, Yaten, Taiki, and Galaxia are the only people who do NOT die in the anime.
 In the manga, yes.
-But in the anime, these are the four who will remain death-free between episodes 173-200.
+Cosmos?
+Absolutely.
+But in the 90s anime, these are the four who will remain death-free between episodes 173-200.

 ep167fu.jpg